Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

+- Green Bay has combined with its opponents to score more than 49 points just twice this season.

+- Washington and its opponents have combined to score more than 49 points in four of six games this season.

-- The two teams combine to average 46.7 points per game, 2.8 less than the total in this contest.
+- The two teams combine to average 46.7 points per game, 2.3 less than the over/under in this contest.

-- This contest's total is 4.2 points lower than the 53.7 these two squads combine to give up per game in 2020.
+- This contest's over/under is 4.7 points lower than the 53.7 these two squads combine to give up per game in 2020.

-- The average total in Packers games this season is 48.2, 1.3 points fewer than Sunday's over/under of 49.5.
+- The average total in Packers games this season is 48.2, 0.8 points fewer than Sunday's total of 49.

 Packers stats and trends

-- The Packers have been favored by 9.5 points or more once this season and covered the spread.
+- The Packers covered the spread in their only game when favored by 9.5 points or more.

-- Green Bay's games this year have gone over the total in two out of six opportunities (33.3%).
+- Green Bay's games this year have eclipsed the over/under two times in six opportunities (33.3%).

-- This year, the Packers have five turnovers, two fewer than the Football Team have takeaways (7).
+- The Packers have turned the ball over five times this season, two fewer than the Football Team have forced (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with Washington.